Normal Gameplay

 Class Tree

-- You can pick either option in the Renewing Blaze choice node
+- You can pick either option in the rb choice node.

 Spec Tree